Japans ANA Predicts Record $4.87 Bn Net Loss For 2020/21 - UrduPoint

 Japan's ANA Predicts Record $4.87 Bn Net Loss For 2020/21

-Virus-hit Japanese airline ANA Holdings on Tuesday forecast a record $4.87 billion net loss for this financial year and announced a major restructuring as the pandemic hammers the global aviation industry

-Tokyo, (UrduPoint / Pakistan Point News - 27th Oct, 2020 ) :Virus-hit Japanese airline ANA Holdings on Tuesday forecast a record $4.87 billion net loss for this financial year and announced a major restructuring as the pandemic hammers the global aviation industry.
+Tokyo, (UrduPoint / Pakistan Point News - 27th Oct, 2020 ) :Japan's biggest airline ANA Holdings on Tuesday forecast a record $4.87 billion net loss for this financial year and announced a major restructuring as the pandemic hammers the global aviation industry.

-The company said its net loss during the April-September period came to 188.4 billion Yen ($1.8 billion) -- a sharp fall from the 56.7 billion yen in profit it logged during the same period last year.
+The company said its first-half net loss came to 188.4 billion Yen ($1.8 billion) -- a sharp fall from the 56.7 billion yen in profit it logged during the same April-September period last year.

 "While demand is gradually recovering in the second half, it is not expected to return to the level of the previous year," it added.